I gave myself 3 liters of fluids yesterday up until about 3/4am.

 It’s there right in front me whether I want to see it or not.

-The point is: I need to find a fucking way to make a living and I am done with people in much more privileged positions not realizing how dire it is for me to figure this out.
+The point is: I need to find a fucking way to make a living and I am done with too many people not realizing how dire it is for me to figure this out.

 I’m trying to figure out how in the HELL, I can make a living from my bed, from the toilet, from my house.